hyperboly/blog.hyperboly.net/content/posts/notes/x86-registers.md

 ### x86 Registers
 x86 registers as mentioned before are 32 bits, or 4 bytes.

+This image is a comparison of 32-bit registers and smaller registers.
+It also lists some registers (explained later).
 ![x86 registers compared to smaller ones](/CTF-notes/x86-registers.png)

 ## Reserved Registers